exploit-org/NetArmor/README.md

 and implement innovative security measures, we believe that more eyes on a problem lead to better solutions.
 We welcome your participation and collaboration in strengthening the security of IT systems.
 ```

+## TODO
+- Create more detailed documentation
+- Move from exploit.org's maven to maven central.

 ## License
 NetArmor is licensed under the BSD License.
 See [BSD](LICENSE) for more information.